 Have you caught on to the ricotta toast trend yet?
 If you have, or haven't you have got to try my Honey Ricotta Toast With Roasted Blackberries.
-Not only is it very healthy, but also totally delicious!
+The crunchy toast with creamy ricotta, sweetened blackberries, and microgreens.

 What Makes This Ricotta Toast With Honey and Berries So Good?

 This recipe is super simple to make and comes together in about 15 minutes.
 However, it looks super fancy and is the perfect brunch food.